 The Macintosh Classic, essentially a less expensive version of the Macintosh SE, was the least expensive Mac offered until early 2001.

 The computer legend who invented email has now died.
+The very first version of what would become known as email was invented in 1965 at Massachusetts Institute of Technology (MIT) as part of the university's Compatible Time-Sharing System, which allowed users to share files and messages on a central disk, logging in from remote terminals.
 Internet Hall of Famer Ray Tomlinson is no longer with us.
 Tomlinson was the man who basically invented email as we know it today, including making the choice to use the "@" sign in an email address.
 He was 75 when he died.
 Tomlinson invented email, a system where a user on one network could send a message to someone on another network, in 1971.
 He proceeded to win many awards over his lifetime for email.
 But he couldn't say what the first email ever sent actually said.
 When asked about it in an interview with the New York Times in 2009, Tomlinson explained, "I sent a number of test messages to myself from one machine to the other.
 The test messages were entirely forgettable and I have, therefore, forgotten them."
 On a recent Saturday, the man widely recognized as the grandfather of the internet, Vint Cerf, tweeted the news that Tomlinson had passed away.

 Years ago we had Steve Jobs, Johnny Cash and Bob Hope.